Causal inference for calibrated scaling interventions on time-to-event processes: Intervention framework and target parameters

-\section{Calibrated interventions and composite target parameters}
+\subsection{Calibrated interventions and composite target parameters}

 While the intervention parameter \(\alpha > 0 \) can be interpreted directly on the hazard scale, and the corresponding parameter \(\Psi_z^{\alpha}(P)\) informs us about the cumulative incidence of type \(z\) events under this intervention, it is often more meaningful to target a specific value of \(\alpha\) that achieves a pre-specified goal.
-For example, we may wish to determine how much the \(z\) intensity should be scaled (via \(\alpha\)) to achieve, for example, a specific level \(\theta\in (0,1)\) for the cumulative risk of the intermediate event process.
+For example, we may wish to determine how much the \(z\) intensity should be scaled (via \(\alpha\)) to achieve a specific level \(\theta\in (0,1)\) for the cumulative risk of the intermediate event process.

-To that end, we define the calibration parameter \(\alpha \, :\, \mathcal{M}\rightarrow\R\) as the solution to a functional equation involving one or more \(\alpha\)-indexed parameters.
-Below we give three useful choices of calibration parameter:
+To that end, we define different versions of calibration parameters \(\alpha \, :\, \mathcal{M}\rightarrow\R\) defined as solutions to a functional equations involving one or more \(\alpha\)-indexed parameters.
+Below we give four useful choices of calibration parameters:

-In words, these three rules answer related but distinct questions about how to ``tune'' the \(z\)-intensity under treatment \(a\): \(\alpha^{a,\theta}(P)\) finds the multiplicative scaling that produces a prespecified \emph{absolute} event risk \(\theta\); \(\alpha^{a,\delta}(P)\) finds the scaling that produces an \emph{absolute change} \(\delta\) from the baseline level at \(\alpha=1\); \(\alpha^{a,\rho}(P)\) finds the scaling that produces a \emph{relative} change (multiplicative factor) \(\rho\) from the baseline at \(\alpha=1\).
-Existence of solutions is given as remarked below.
+In words, these different rules answer related but distinct questions about how to `tune' the \(z\)-intensity under treatment \(a\): \(\alpha^{a,\theta}(P)\) finds the multiplicative scaling that produces a prespecified absolute risk \(\theta\) of type \(z\) events; \(\alpha^{a,\delta}(P)\) finds the scaling that produces an \emph{absolute change} \(\delta\) from the baseline level at \(\alpha=1\); \(\alpha^{a,\rho}(P)\) finds the scaling that produces a \emph{relative} change (multiplicative factor) \(\rho\) from the baseline at \(\alpha=1\); and \(\alpha^{1-a}(P)\) finds the \(\alpha\) that makes the \(z\)-risk in treatment group/arm \(a\) equal the (observed) \(z\)-risk in the other treatment group/arm.
+Existence of solutions is discussed in Section \ref{sec:identification:remarks} below.